Tuna Steak air fryer style comes out great! Perfectly pink inside with a bit of sear on the outside and tons of flavor. Air fryer fish is fab

 - Mine were average and this timing created a medium rare on outside pink in middle which was perfect

 With your seared tuna steaks you could serve it with white rice of course, and a side of bok choy is delicious.
-If you want to continue air frying broccoli as a side dish, that is a great choice.
+If you want to serve broccoli as a side dish, that is a great choice.
 Just cook this first and let it sit, covered, with some parmesan on top to melt.
 Then throw in your fish and enjoy.

 Can I reheat cooked tuna steak?